wangjohn5507/wangjohn5507.github.io/content/post/project3/index.md

 ---
 ## Motivation

-Continuing previous [research](../../publication/conference-paper/), this project is my graduation project, which used Machine Learning techniques to solve the agricultural workforce scarcity problem that severly affects Taiwan's agriculture industry.
+Continuing previous [research](../../publication/conference-paper/) ([Paper published in TAAI'21](./conference-paper.pdf)), this project is my graduation project, which used Machine Learning techniques to solve the agricultural workforce scarcity problem that severly affects Taiwan's agriculture industry.
 My group member and I discovered that the advancement in cities provides more job opportunities and higher salaries that attract young people to move from the countryside to cities.
 As a result, agricultural labour has gradually decreased in recent years, posing a massive crisis to Taiwan's agricultural industry.
 Therefore, we focused on the issue of labour shortages when classifying date grades in the harvest season.

 ## Approach